-“The animals at the Houston Interactive Aquarium have endured malnourishment, freezing temperatures, and distressing, forced public contact, simply so that this exploitative facility can make a buck.
-PETA is calling on everyone to shun this shoddy petting zoo and condemn its mistreatment of animals.”
+Animals at Houston Interactive Aquarium & Animal Preserve have endured malnourishment, freezing temperatures, and distressing, forced contact with the public, just so this exploitative facility could make a buck.
+PETA is calling on everyone to shun this shoddy petting zoo and condemn its mistreatment of animals.

 A Cruel Family Affair

 Houston Interactive Aquarium is closely tied to Ammon Covino, who has spent time in federal prison for conspiracy to commit wildlife trafficking.
-Although he can’t legally obtain a federal exhibitor’s license, Houston Interactive Aquarium—which uses Covino’s wife’s name on its formal business filings—has posted more than 150 videos of him spearheading development and construction of the facility.
+Although he can’t legally obtain a federal exhibitor’s license, Houston Interactive Aquarium has posted more than 150 videos of him spearheading the development and construction of the facility.

-Meanwhile, his brother Vince Covino owns the disreputable roadside aquarium chain SeaQuest.
-Last year alone, the USDA cited SeaQuest locations for the drowning death of a wallaby, hitting otters with a metal bowl, and incidents in which a child was bitten by a capybara and an adult was bitten by a sloth.
-SeaQuest was also criminally convicted for unlawfully purchasing wildlife in Colorado.
+Meanwhile, his brother, Vince Covino, owns the disreputable roadside aquarium chain SeaQuest.
+The U.S. Department of Agriculture (USDA) has cited SeaQuest locations for the drowning death of a wallaby, hitting otters with a metal bowl, and incidents in which a child was bitten by a capybara and an adult was bitten by a sloth.
+The business was also criminally convicted for unlawfully purchasing wildlife in Colorado.

 What You Can Do for Animals at Houston Interactive Aquarium

-Since not even a criminal wildlife-trafficking conviction is enough to persuade the USDA to do its job and prevent another Covino aquarium from exploiting animals, it’s up to kind people like you to speak up for them and let the Houston Interactive Aquarium know you won’t stand for animal suffering.
+Since not even a criminal wildlife-trafficking conviction is enough to persuade the USDA to do its job and prevent another Covino aquarium from exploiting animals, it’s up to kind people like you to speak up for them and let Houston Interactive Aquarium know you won’t tolerate animal exploitation and abuse: